whunt1965/EC601_Project2/README.md

 # EC601_Project2
 Repository for EC601 Project2 in which I explore uses of the Twitter API and Google NLP API

+BraggingRights application developed as part of Phase 2 of Project2 can be found [here](https://github.com/whunt1965/BraggingRights)

 ## Contents

 ### Google_NLP